superbob/YunoSeeMe/README.md

 Tests use the following DEM: `_dem/N43E001.hgt` from SRTM.

-It can be downloaded from the following link: http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/Eurasia/N43E001.hgt.zip
+It was downloaded from the following link: http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/Eurasia/N43E001.hgt.zip

-Download, unzip and copy it to the `_dem` folder at the root of the project.

 It is also the default DEM when running the tools (specified in the `config.ini` file).
 It can be changed either in the config file or by command line.